SanjayaElvitigala/myRepo/README.md

-# Simple java application for a car sale
+# Simple application for a car sale information - JAVA

 This java application includes simple database connections , applications of swing framework and basic data validations. basic concepts such as OOP, constructor chaining, constructor overloading, so on. are used in this project.

-# Child hood snake Game
+# Child hood snake Game - PYTHON
 Here concepts such as OOP is used to create the SNAKE GAME using the turtle graphics in python